Eshlyn greets you

 Finally, Eshlyn sat back in her chair.
 “With all due respect, Your Majesty.
 We’ll need time to consider it.”

 “Naturally,” the Queen replied.
 “You’re welcome to remain in the Citadel tonight as guests of the Crown.
 Rooms have been prepared.”
+Her smile returned, graceful and practiced.
+“We begin one week from today.
+I trust that is enough time to gather your courage.”

 Step Back 🛡️ ⚔️ Venture On